robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Removing roles and groups

-You can remove a role from someone by clicking on the &#174; symbol or choosing the 'No role allocated' from the role dropdown and pressing save.
+You can remove a role from someone on a specific day by clicking on the &#174; symbol or choosing the 'No role allocated' from the role dropdown and pressing save.
+This will also remove any group they are attached to.

+You can remove all roles someone has by clicking on the &#174; symbol under their name in the first column.

-You can remove a group from someone by choosing the 'Unallocated' option from the group dropdown menu and clicking save.
+You can remove a group from someone on a specific day by choosing the 'Unallocated' option from the group dropdown menu and clicking save.
+This won't remove their role

 # Adding, removing and changing volunteer availability